influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Restored from my-full-backup in 58.58301ms, transferred 569344 bytes
 ```

-The command restores a full backup that includes the manifest file at `my-full-backup/20170131T020341Z.manifest`.

 #### `show`

 Shows all [meta nodes](/enterprise_influxdb/v1.5/concepts/glossary/#meta-node) and [data nodes](/enterprise_influxdb/v1.5/concepts/glossary/#data-node) that are part of the cluster.
-The output includes the InfluxEnterprise version number.
+The output includes the InfluxDB Enterprise version number.

+##### Syntax

 ```
 show
 ```

-##### Examples using `show`
+##### Examples

 ###### Showing all meta and data nodes in a cluster

+In this example, the `show` command output displays that the cluster includes three meta nodes and two data nodes.
+Every node is using InfluxDB Enterprise `1.3.x-c1.3.x`.

 ```
 $ influxd-ctl show